simpeter/apd/docs/lab1.md

 mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Check the [`resource availability`](https://www.cloudlab.us/resinfo.php) page first and select the node type with enough available machines (minimum 4).
-These machine types are known to work: Utah: c6525-25g, c6525-100g; APT: r320; Wisconin: c220g2, c220g1.
+These machine types are known to work: Utah: c6525-25g, c6525-100g; APT: r320; Wisconsin: c220g2, c220g1.

 Then, attach your client and
 start measuring with the default profile for hotel reservation using the `wrk2` client.
-Make sure that you gather enough data points to clearly show the latency-load curve that is going to result as you drive load up towards overload.
+Make sure that you gather enough data points to clearly show the latency-throughput curve that, as you drive load up towards overload.
 Also, make sure you configure `wrk2` to generate enough load and run for enough time (>20s).
 Otherwise, your curve will fail to materialize (it will not look like a curve).
 Remember that we are interested in 99%-ile latency, not average.

-We have provided shell scripts in `/local/repository` that will help you setup each virtualization mode.
+We have provided shell scripts in `/local/repository` that will help you set up each virtualization mode.
 We explain how to run them, here.
 For each of the configurations, make sure that the previous instance of DeathStarBench is not running anymore.
 Otherwise, you can get performance crosstalk (lots of noise).

 1. Run `./start_docker.sh` to install and start docker.
-Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#install-and-start-deathstarbench-on-bare-metal-machines) to setup the benchmark.
+Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#install-and-start-deathstarbench-on-bare-metal-machines) to set up the benchmark.

-2. Run `start_vms.sh` to setup VMs and a virtual network on each CloudLab machine.
-Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to setup the benchmark within those VMs.
+2. Run `start_vms.sh` to set up VMs and a virtual network on each CloudLab machine.
+Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to set up the benchmark within those VMs.

-3. Run `start_vms_passthru.sh` to setup VMs using each bare metal machine's physical network interface that is connected to the internal network (`10.10.1.x`).
-Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to setup the benchmark within those VMs.
+3. Run `start_vms_passthru.sh` to set up VMs using each bare metal machine's physical network interface that is connected to the internal network (`10.10.1.x`).
+Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to set up the benchmark within those VMs.

 4. Run `start_vms.sh` with parameter `--tcg`.
-   Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to setup the benchmark within those VMs.
+   Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to set up the benchmark within those VMs.
 (Note: it may take a while to start the DeathStarBench in this mode.
 Make sure all containers are running before starting your measurement.)